-A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.
-This is one of the most important tools that most of the Python developers use.
+A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated Python virtual environments for them.
+This is one of the most important tools that most Python developers use.

 Why do we need a virtual environment?

-Imagine a scenario where you are working on two web based python projects and one of them uses a Django 1.9 and the other uses Django 1.10 and so on.
-In such situations virtual environment can be really useful to maintain dependencies of both the projects.
+Imagine a scenario where you are working on two web-based Python projects one of them uses Django 4.0 and the other uses Django 4.1 (check for the latest Django versions and so on).
+In such situations, we need to create virtual environment in Python that can be really useful to maintain the dependencies of both projects.

 When and where to use a virtual environment?